SmartTokenLabs/interview-tests/advanced-js-developer/README.md

 At this point it's highly recommended to use a new Chrome browser Profile / to ensure you don't mix up the wallet used in this exercise with your own.

-- Using a demo MetaMask wallet and a test net such as Rinkeby, mint some NFT's.
+- Using a demo MetaMask wallet and a test net such as Goerli, mint some NFT's.

 This can be done using any of the following paths below;